yossisp/spektor.dev/content/blog/how-to-stream-mongodb-changes-to-kafka/index.md

 );
 ```

-Now a Debezium connector needs to created via Kafka Connect REST API (below is a CURL command which can be executed in terminal):
+Now a Debezium connector needs to be created via Kafka Connect REST API (below is a CURL command which can be executed in terminal):

 ```bash
 curl --location --request POST 'http://localhost:8083/connectors' \